 We encourage members of the business community to reach out with their questions by sending a message to Secretary.Commerce@maryland.gov.

 We also recommend that everyone regularly visit the Maryland Department of Health for the latest information on coronavirus and the Office of Governor Larry Hogan for updates on the state’s response to the outbreak.

-The Maryland Emergency Management Agency (MEMA) has activated its Virtual Business Operation Center (VBOC) as of March 6 to address inquiries from the private sector.
-Businesses that are interested in emergency operations engagement can learn more through MEMA's Private Sector Integration Program.
+Businesses that are interested in emergency operations engagement can learn more through The Maryland Emergency Management Agency (MEMA) Private Sector Integration Program.